 The elderly need help in registering for and accessing their COVID-19 vaccine

-"My mom and husband would not have managed either the EVDS or Discovery Vaccination Portal registration without help, as they are simply not digitally savvy," says Gill.
+"My mom and husband would not have managed either the EVDS or Discovery Vaccination Navigator registration without help, as they are simply not digitally savvy," says Gill.
 "We all need to reach out to older loved ones and ask them if they need help to secure their registration and then also get involved in helping them to diarise the event, to get to a vaccination site, or to coordinate any other logistics required for them to be vaccinated.
 Doing this means playing our part in keeping them safe and protecting others in our communities.
 Our increased immunity to COVID-19 means less risk of contracting and passing the virus on, which is so important.
 This is also how we will reach population immunity."

-- A view of where you fit in to the national prioritisation framework.
+- A view of where you fit into the national prioritisation framework.

 - Access to information on what to expect when being vaccinated and how to prepare for this.